 The gauge console is also called the submersible pressure gauge or SPG.
 The latter describes exactly what it does.
 The SPG measures how much pressure is still left in the pressurized air tank.
-On more advanced scuba regulators the gauge console can also have other monitors on it like a dive computer or depth gauge.
+On more advanced units the gauge console can also have other monitors on it like a dive computer or depth gauge.

 4. Low-Pressure Inflator Hose

 The low-pressure inflator hose is the connection between the first stage and the buoyancy compensator or BC.
 This is the part that lets the diver add air to the BC.